Alfredo Palacio: Early life and medical career

 Palacio was born in Guayaquil on 22 January 1939, the son of sculptor Alfredo Palacio Moreno and Ana María González.
 He grew up in a leftist family.
 His paternal grandfather was the writer Manuel Belisario Moreno.

-He studied primary and secondary education at the Abdón Calderón School and the San José La Salle School in his native Guayaquil.
+He completed his primary and secondary education at the Abdón Calderón School and the San José La Salle School in his native Guayaquil.
 Palacio later obtained a PhD in Medicine and Surgery at the University of Guayaquil in 1967.
 He then moved to the United States, where he lived from 1969 to 1972, and did his medical residency at Case Western Reserve University and completed a fellowship in cardiology at Barnes-Jewish Hospital, affiliated to the Washington University School of Medicine in St. Louis.
 Palacio worked at Mount Sinai Hospital in Cleveland, Ohio; the Veterans Affairs Medical Center in Missouri and Barnes-Jewish Hospital in St. Louis, Missouri.
 As a student in Guayaquil, Palacio participated with the Federation of University Students of Ecuador (FEUE) in protests against the government of José María Velasco Ibarra and the Military Junta.

 During his professional practice, he was a member of the New York Academy of Sciences, the Editorial Committee of the Spanish Journal Ultrasonidos, the Ecuadorian Scientific Community, the Medical-Surgical Society of the province of Guayas, the Ecuadorian Society of Cardiology, and the Specialist Societies of Thorax, Paediatrics, Radiology and Internal Medicine.

 Back in Guayaquil, he worked as a private cardiologist and among his clients included León Febres Cordero, Sixto Durán Ballén and Abdalá Bucaram.
 In 1980 he founded the Instituto Nacional de Cardiología Alfredo Palacio (INCAP) in Guayaquil.
 Palacio participated in numerous national and international medical congresses, and publicated a large number of research papers on heart diseases.
 In 1981 published in Mexico an atlas on two-dimensional echocardiography.

 In 1989 he began to teach cardiology at the Faculty of Medicine of the University of Guayaquil and became member of the Ecuadorian Academy of Medicine.